Comparison between Esperanto and Ido: History

 Calls for specific reforms to Esperanto were made almost from the beginning, and so Dr. L. L. Zamenhof published suggestions for reform in 1894.
 Publication took the form of a series of four articles (including a list of words singled out for possible change) in La Esperantisto monthly magazine, under the title Pri Reformoj en Esperanto.
 It was put to the vote whether this should be implemented in full or in part, or reworked or rejected.
 A big majority voted to reject it outright.
-It seems likely that, having learned Esperanto, speakers did not want to unlearn it.
 Because so many voted no Zamenhof took no further interest in changing Esperanto and concentrated instead on the work of Fundamenta Esperanto.

-It was a time of great interest in constructed languages and several people published artificial languages of their own creation.
-It was obviously desirable that one from among the constructed languages should be chosen as the international language.
 In 1900 Louis Couturat, a French mathematician, after initial correspondence with Zamenhof created the Delegation for the Adoption of an International Auxiliary Language.
 The Delegation approached the International Association of Academies, based in Vienna, in 1907, requesting it to choose between the many artificial languages.
 This request was denied.
 The Delegation's response was to meet later that year (1907) in Paris as a committee under the chairmanship of Louis Couturat with the intention of deciding the issue themselves.